timgit/pg-boss/docs/readme.md

 # Direct database interactions

 If you need to interact with pg-boss outside of Node.js, such as other clients or even using triggers within PostgreSQL itself, most functionality is supported even when working directly against the internal tables.
 Additionally, you may even decide to do this within Node.js.
-For example, if you wanted to bulk load jobs into pg-boss and skip calling `send()` one job at a time, you could either use `INSERT` or the faster `COPY` command.
+For example, if you wanted to bulk load jobs into pg-boss and skip calling `send()` or `insert()`, you could use SQL `INSERT` or `COPY` commands.

 ## Job table